Donadea Woods being such a large area pets can and often do get lost when being

 Last back end.

-Under the weight of its fruit
+Under the weight of it’s fruit

 That you were